SimpleDataLabsInc/prophecy-docs/docs/SQL/development/visual-editor/visual-editor.md

 The Project Browser displays entities available or used within this Project.
 Just click the Environment tab to browse through available databases and tables.
 Each Project connects to a Fabric, or execution environment.
 This Fabric defines the SQL Warehouse where each Model will materialize a single table or view.
 There are lots of additional features to learn more about, including configurations and committing code to Git.
 A single Project page contains lots of capabilities!

-From here easily create new models by clicking on the "+" next to the Models pane, or edit existing Models.
+From here you can easily create new models by clicking on **+** next to the Models pane, or you can edit existing Models.
 ![AddModel](img/AddModel.png)

 Once a Model is open, the model-editing canvas appears.

 ![Canvas](img/Canvas.png)

 Here we can see the `customers` Model starts with three existing Models.
 The data is transformed according to Aggregate, SQLStatement, and Join Gems.
 The available Transformation Gems are available by clicking the dropdown menu.
-As the Model is being developed, iteratively run and see sample data as well as the relevant logs.
+As you develop the Model, you can iteratively run and see sample data as well as the relevant logs.

 ## What's next